 - Organic material to use as food

 Mold can also grow when there's adequate moisture in the air, in the form of humidity.
 This moisture commonly enters a crawl space as water vapor passing through the soil or concrete.
-In this case, concrete will wick water and through the ground and releases it into the air.
+In this case, concrete will wick water through the ground and release it into the air.

 Signs Of Crawl Space Mold Problems